 Just saying “use secure passwords” is too simple.
 What are secure passwords and what other rules apply to them?

 Use one password per service

 The first and most important rule regarding passwords is: Every service must have its own secure password!
 The reuse of a password can make the difference between a small data leak, where only one account is affected, or a massive breach to several of your accounts.
 Because what do attackers do?
 If they get access to one account and get hold of one password, they try the same password on multiple of your accounts.
 It is up to you if this strategy works or not.
 That’s why each of your services needs an own secure and unique password!
 How that works?
 I’ll show it to you…

 Generate long and random passwords

-There are various techniques that help users generate secure passwords and still be able to remind it.
+There are various techniques that help users generate secure passwords and still be able to remind them.
 One technique is, to use the first character of each word in a sentence.
-Example: “In the Morning I wake up & brush my teeth for 5 Minutes” – the resulting password would be: “ItMIwu&bmtf5M”.
+Example: “In the morning I wake up & brush my teeth for 5 Minutes” – the resulting password would be: “ItMIwu&bmtf5M”.
 Another technique is to use multiple words that have no connection to you or to each other.
 Example: “Dog1HouseGreenEvening”.
-Lastly there is the technique of using one standard password (for example “fRt5&k”) and add the name or some letters of the service to it For example the first and last character of “Facebook”.
+Lastly, there is the technique of using one standard password (for example “fRt5&k”) and add the name or some letters of the service to it.
+For example, the first and last character of “Facebook”.
 The resulting Facebook Password then would be: “fRt5&kFb” and for Twitter “fRt5&kTr” and so on…

-With applying these three techniques users can easily generate passwords that can’t be brute forced, social engineered or just guessed.
-Still you would have a chance to remind them.
+By applying these three techniques users can easily generate passwords that can’t be brute forced, social engineered or just guessed.
+Still, you would have a chance to remind them.
 For all passwords there is the rule: Rather use longer, more complex passwords and therefore rotate them less often than having short, easy to remind passwords that rotate in a short period.